Mart Sander: Film and television

-Sander has directed and acted in films and the short TV movie Berlin 1945: Musik Unter Bomben (2007).
-He made his feature film debut as Martti in the 1991 Juha Tapaninen-directed Finnish musical-comedy Iskelmäprinssi.
+To date, Sander’s filmography includes 30 acting roles and 25 directorial credits, as recorded by IMDb.
+In most of his own films, he also serves as screenwriter, composer, and editor, thereby maintaining creative control.
+As an actor, he made his feature film debut as Martti in the 1991 Juha Tapaninen-directed Finnish musical-comedy Iskelmäprinssi.
 In 1998, he had a role in the Rao Heidmets-directed comedy-family film Kallis härra Q (English release title: Dear Mister Moon), based on the 1992 children's book of the same name by Estonian author Aino Pervik.
 He had roles in the Hungarian film Why Wasn't He There? and in the US made-for-cable production Candles in the Dark, opposite Alyssa Milano and directed by Maximilian Schell.

 Sander's Estonian TV appearances include hosting the Eurolaul 1993 and the TV series Tantsud tähtedega (Dancing with the Stars).
 He also hosted Tähed muusikas (Stars in the Music) from 1997 to 2006 and again from 2008 to 2010, as well as the hit show Su nägu kõlab tuttavalt (Sing Your Face Off).
-In 2012, he was a judge on the fifth season of the TV3 reality series competition Eesti otsib superstaari (Pop Idol Estonia).
+In 2012, he was a judge on the fifth season of the TV3 reality series competition Eesti otsib superstaari (Estonia is Searching for a Superstar).
 In 2020, he became the host of the Estonian version of the global TV phenomenon Maskis Laulja (The Masked Singer).